jaredpalmer/tsdx/templates/monorepo/README.md

 ### Using the example/playground

-YOu can play with local packages in the Parcel-powered example/playground.
+You can play with local packages in the Parcel-powered example/playground.

 ```sh
 cd example